N02870941/personal_site/README.md

 # Personal Site

-Here you will find all of the code that powers [jabaridash.com](jabaridash.com).
+Here you will find all of the code that powers my [jabaridash.com](jabaridash.com).
 If you want to see how I implemented it, you want to use some of the code as a template for your own site, or if you are just interested in downloading the code and playing around it with, keep reading.

 ## Requirements
 Below are all of the required softwares for running the website locally or on a remote server.